jonnonz1/nz-statute-book/acts/public/2009/criminal-proceeds-recovery-act-2009.md

 ### 159 Duties as to confidentiality generally overridden
 (1) Sections 105 and 107 override every enactment or rule of law that obliges any person to maintain secrecy in relation to, or not to disclose, any matter.
 (2) Compliance by any person with any of sections 105 and 107 is not a breach of any relevant obligation of secrecy or non-disclosure or of the enactment or rule of law by which the obligation is imposed.
-(3) This section is subject to sections 160 and 162.
+(3) This section is subject to sections 160 to 162.

 ### 160 Legal professional privilege
 (1) Nothing in sections 105 and 107 requires any lawyer to disclose any privileged communication.